bassyboi/tornado-records-australia/README.md

 2. **Limited Monitoring Infrastructure**: Regions with fewer weather stations may not detect or confirm tornado activity as effectively.
 3. **Geographical and Climatic Factors**: Some areas naturally have less favorable conditions for tornado formation, reducing their frequency.

+## Estimated Unsighted Tornadoes

+Based on detection rate adjustments and assumptions:

+- **Estimated Unsighted Tornadoes per Year**: Approximately **888**.

+This estimate accounts for underreporting in rural areas and higher detection rates in urban regions.
+These assumptions are derived from observed discrepancies in reporting rates between urban and rural areas, as well as analysis of historical data on tornado occurrences.
+Further refinements can be made based on updated data or methodologies.

 ## Troubleshooting Tips

 - **File Not Found:** Ensure the file is downloaded and accessible on your computer.